 I will take you through a number of no-risk writing exercises.
 My hope is that you will have fun, enjoy writing and feel greater confidence with which to tackle your more serious writing tasks!

 - Find a place where you will not be disturbed for the time in which you are writing and remove as many distractions as possible (turn off the TV, put your phone on silent, etc.).
-Feel free to either write or type.
+Listening to music while writing is hazardous.
+Make sure you can hear yourself thinking.

-- Pick a topic from the list below (or come up with one of your own) and write continuously for 15 minutes.
+- Pick a topic from the list below (or come up with one of your own) and write continuously for 10 minutes.
 Do not stop for anything.
 Even if you are writing complete nonsense, just keep going.
-Feel free to write with no structure or punctuation, essentially breaking all of the rules you normally try so hard to follow (this in itself may be liberating).
+Write with no structure or punctuation, essentially breaking all of the rules you normally try so hard to follow (this in itself may be liberating).

 - After the timer has gone off, sit back and take a deep breath.
 Let your heart rate return to normal.